jandrewrogers/jandrewrogers.github.io/_posts/2015-05-27-metrohash.md

 Designing fast, robust hash functions by hand is painful.
 My solution was to design algorithms and software that could iteratively generate, analyze, and optimize hash functions across an intractably large universe of potential hash function designs.
 The nature of the process is beyond the scope of this post, but conceptually it uses gradient descent to search for certain types of smoothable high-order, high-dimensionality functions, derivatives of which can be used to analytically construct a hash function with a relatively high probability of exhibiting high statistical quality.
 Over the nearly 100,000 compute hours spent on this analysis, the quality of the hash functions producible from the analysis data progressively improved.
 It was cool research and produced great results.

 There is known room for improvement with additional analysis and likely with expanded use of instruction set extensions.
 However, this is not an active project for me.
-I had to dust off the code in order to generate the six functions included here.
+I had to dust off the code in order to generate the functions included here.

 ### Some Notes And Observations